Tiny but mighty.

 However, you need to be watchful of the common mistakes people are prone to make when walking their dog.

 Just like many other small dogs, Yorkies are very likely to experience developmental problems due to their small size.
-Most of the dog owners are likely to oversee these problems because they think somehow they are cute.
+Many dog owners tend to overlook these problems because they consider them cute.

-If you own a Yorkshire terrier, you need to understand that assertiveness and dominance is part of the Yorkies temperament.
-In that case, you need to take your Yorkie through training so that she learns how to socialize.
-Otherwise, the Yorkie might end up being aggressive to strangers and other animals too.
+If you own a Yorkshire terrier, you need to understand that assertiveness and dominance are part of their temperament.
+It is a trait they are known for.
+You’ll need to put your Yorkie through training so that it learns how to socialize.
+Otherwise, your pup might end up being aggressive toward people and other animals.

-It’s important that you know treating the dog’s aggressiveness needs time, dedication and a lot of patience.
-You’ll not just wake up one day and boom!
+It’s important to understand that treating your dog’s aggressiveness will take time, dedication and a lot of patience.
+It not a matter of waking up one day and boom!
 Your dog is okay.
-Follow through the steps given patiently and in the long term your Yorkie will learn everything the right way.
-Good luck!